vishaltak/gitlab-compose-kit/README.md

 - Run development environment,
 - Run tests,
 - Easily teardown and start a new environment,
-- Run remove environment over SSH.
+- Run remote environment over SSH,
+- Run tests live in Chrome on Linux,
+- Use single Compose Kit for both CE and EE development.

 How it differs from GitLab Development Kit it uses containers for everything, starting from scratch, building minimal container per application.